MJ20027/PEAKMART/README.md

 Description
   This is a e commerce website
  User Role :
- - User can Order , comment on products
+ - User can Order , give review on products
  - User can Bookmark multiple products

 Admin Role